Automattic/wc-calypso-bridge/readme.txt

 = Unreleased =
 * Replace hardcoded HTML with the wc_print_notice helper in the free trial's checkout notice #1424
 * Fire calypso_wooexpress_one_dollar_offer on Woo Home when there is $1 dollar offer
+* Deactivate TikTok for WooCommerce if both TikTok for WooCommerce and Business are active #xxx

 = 2.3.2 =
 * Fix free trial banner missing border #1421